near/near-sdk-contract-tools/README.md

 **WARNING:** This is still early software, and there may be breaking changes between versions.
 I'll try my best to keep the docs & changelogs up-to-date.
 Don't hesitate to create an issue if find anything wrong.

-# Getting Started

-First, run `git config core.hooksPath hooks/` to install the hooks of this directory (without affecting how git hooks work for other projects).

 ## Examples

 See also: [the full integration tests](tests/macros/mod.rs).